-Write-only data flow instruction: To begin with, let us make the current instruction more specific, for example, suppose it is
+Write-only data flow instruction: Let us make the current instruction more specific, for example, suppose it is cur: movq %rax, (%rcx)

-'''

-cur: movq %rax, (%rcx)

-'''

-This instruction writes the memory location given in the register %rcx with the 8 byte quantity in the register %rax.
+This instruction writes the memory location in the register %rcx with the 8 byte quantity in the register %rax.
 MIME executes this instruction, and other instructions in the following way.
-We begin this process with the requirement that the sPT is completely empty (all entries in the VTLB have been invalidated).
-Note that the last step in the following reestablishes this assumption for the next instruction.
+We begin this process with the requirement that the sPT is completely empty.Note that the last step in the following reestablishes this for the next instruction.